giovadifiore/jquery-fbalbums/README.md

 # jQuery Facebook Albums Plugin

-A working example is reported below:
+A working demo is descripted below.

 Suppose you have a `div` with id `facebookAlbumList` and that you want to render a list of Facebook public albums inside.
 ```html